thatrandomperson5/Md-embed/README.md

 # Check it out on [Discord](https://discord.gg/BrnAvMps)
-You can get all the info you need here!
+You can get all the info you need there!